 As mentioned in our article about burnout statistics, 30% of employees declare feeling anxious because of overly ambitious deadlines and an intense workload.
 Unrealistic goals highly contribute to stress and exhaustion.
 Before sharing the next steps for a specific goal or giving them additional missions to tackle, ensure the tasks you are asking them to complete are achievable.
 To do this, take into consideration the resources they have, the time available, and most importantly, their feedback.

 2. Define work boundaries and monitor working time

 Working extra hours should be an exception.
 Unfortunately, many employees work more than they are supposed to.
 This tendency is a result of an abnormally high workload, a will to prove themselves, and a lack of prioritization, and many other reasons.
 Therefore, leaders should ensure that their team sticks to their schedule and does not overwork.

 Are you managing a hybrid team?
 Remote employees especially feel the need to work longer hours to show they have the same availability and engagement as those on-site.
 Therefore, defining clear rules and boundaries is key for burnout prevention in flexible work environments.

-👉 Start a free trial of the deskbird app and let your employees discover the benefits of workspace booking and hybrid scheduling!
+👉 Start a free trial of the deskbird app and let your employees discover the benefits of workspace booking and week planning!

 3. Observe and listen to your team